oddluck/limnoria-plugins/README.md

 MUD

-MUD client.
-Play Multi User Dungeon text games with others over IRC.
+MUD/Telnet client.
+Use Telnet and/or Play Multi User Dungeon text games with others over IRC.
 Multi-user support, play with IRC friends.
+Or just make changes to your router or whatever.

 Frotz